Scope Proposal & Explainer

 Point 1 is limited by the need for lower scope boundaries, or “donut scope”.

 Points 2 & 3 give scope significant power in the cascade – power that we now plan to provide through Cascade Layers.
-While there are instances where the semantics of layering, scoping, and containment might reasonably overlap – I think all three features are better off with their own syntax.
+While there are instances where the semantics of layering, scoping, and containment might reasonably overlap – the combinations remain more flexible when each one has it’s own syntax.

-In my proposal, scope is only given a minimal role in the cascade, and mostly acts as a protection from naming conflicts.
+In this proposal, scope is only given a minimal role in the cascade, and mostly acts as a protection from naming conflicts.

 CSS Selectors - Level 4